How will LLG Tactical Coaching help you?

 As for the present chapter, Lorrie founded LLG Tactical Coaching after a discussion with her longtime friend and fellow advocate who gave her the push to begin consulting healthy parents who were facing false allegations of alienation.
 She struggled with the idea of charging for a service that she had been providing at no charge for some time.
 However, the number of people who need help were more than the hours available while working a full-time job.
 In order to provide help full time, and be able to assist more victims, Lorrie decided on a very small rate (in comparison to other divorce coaches and experts).

 LLG Tactical Coaching also offers payment plans, scholarships, and pro-bono services to those who are in dire financial need and cannot afford a service as such.
 Lorrie authored “Contested Custody with a Cluster B” an e-book, as well as creating the LLG Litigation Ledger, an all in one binder insert for documenting evidence, the first of it’s kind.
 In fact, Lorrie has created an entire Tactical Toolbox filled with all your family court needs.

 Lorrie has always maintained that the parents who walk through those doors are at a disadvantage because they are under the false impression that the court’s main intention is to protect the child.
-She believes that education is key and that coaching or consulting victims when their case is labeled “high conflict”, giving them the tools to understand, recognize and accomplish their goals is one of the solutions.
-Having a support system throughout your journey is one of the sanity savers which parents are successful in court have.
+She believes that education is key and that consulting victims who have been deemed “high conflict” helps to provide them the information they need to win.
+Giving them the tools to understand, recognize and accomplish their goals is one of the solutions.
+Having a support system throughout the journey is one of the sanity savers that parents who are successful in court have.
 Without support, she holds that person will be eaten alive by the chaos, the confusion, the madness, and the manipulation tactics of the Cluster B parent.
 Lorrie knows that abusers have many successful tricks up their sleeve and feels that it’s time to even the score!